taura/parallel-distributed-programming/docs/html/credit.md

 * Define a problem you want to get high performance for and apply what you have learned in the class to achieve high performance.
 The problem may be one that arises in your research or one that interests you.
 It must be one for which you have a good prospect for applying parallelization or vectorization.
 Think of good parallel algorithms to get good performance.
 Apply multicore parallelization, GPU parallelization and/or vectorization, understand what is the maximum performance achievable, and investigate how close your implementation is.

-  * Describe your application or a high-level goal
-  * Describe what it does in terms of computation
-  * Describe how you are going to apply parallelization/vectorization or other things to make it more high-performance

 # How to Choose the Problem

 * You are encouraged to seek a problem that is relevant to your research or that you are highly interested in